GRADUM

 What It Is

-RoHS (Directive 2011/65/EU, recast as RoHS 2) is an EU regulation restricting hazardous substances in electrical and electronic equipment (EEE).
+RoHS (Directive 2011/65/EU, recast as RoHS 2) is an EU directive restricting hazardous substances in electrical and electronic equipment (EEE).
 Its primary purpose is protecting health and environment by limiting risks in EEE waste management, alongside WEEE Directive.
 Scope covers all EEE unless excluded, using homogeneous material approach with maximum concentration values (MCVs): 0.1% for most, 0.01% for cadmium.

 Key Components